-Approved on the 6th November 2020 but coming into effect from 29 November 2020 parliament agreed to establishing new accounting practices in relation to the treatment of local authorities' schools budget deficits.
+Approved on the 6 November 2020 but coming into effect from the 29 November 2020 parliament agreed to establishing new accounting practices in relation to the treatment of local authorities' schools budget deficits.
 Where the Council has a deficit on its schools budget it must not charge the amount of that deficit to a revenue account.
 The Council must record any such deficit in a separate account established solely for the purpose of recording deficits relating to its school's budget.
 The new accounting practice has the effect of separating schools budget deficits from the Councils' general fund for a period of three financial years.
 This issue can only be fully resolved by closing the deficits.

-At the end of 2022/23 the Council held a net deficit balance of £18.601m on its DSG account, a reduction from £21.473m at the end of 2021/22.
+At the end of 2023/24 the Council held a net deficit balance of £18.459m on its DSG account, a reduction of £0.141m from £18.601m at the end of 2022/23.
 The overall outturn was a decrease in the deficit position as a result of the continuing work completed as part of Project Safety Valve.
 A number of workstreams have been, and continue to be developed, which will further reduce the DSG deficit position.
 A particular focus of this activity is around the High Needs Block and the demands against this funding stream.
 The Council is working with Department for Education colleagues on these workstreams and the Council's position over the short to medium term.